Large Language Models Are Cross-Lingual Knowledge-Free Reasoners: Interpretability Analysis

 \subsubsection{Overall computational similarity}

-In this section, we assess the LLaMA-2-7B-Chat model's hidden states cosine similarity and Feed-Forward Network neuron activation overlap on knowledge-related tasks and knowledge-free reasoning tasks.
-We also evaluate changes in these metrics after fine-tuning with LoRA to understand the mechanisms supporting cross-lingual transfer of knowledge-free reasoning abilities.
+In this section, we assess the original and fine-tuned LLaMA-2-7B-Chat model's CS and NAO on knowledge retrieval and knowledge-free reasoning tasks.
 The experimental results are shown in Figures \ref{fig:cosresult} and \ref{fig:actresult}.

-\paragraph{Internal representation of knowledge-free reasoning task is better aligned than retrieval} The results in Figure~\ref{fig:cosresult} indicate that the CS of the model on knowledge-free reasoning tasks is significantly higher than that on knowledge-related reasoning tasks both before and after training.
-Additionally, after training on the knowledge-free reasoning dataset, the model's CS shows a significant increase.
-In contrast, after training on the knowledge-related reasoning dataset, the increase in CS is not significant and may even decrease.
-This suggests that adapting to knowledge-free reasoning tasks results in a more aligned hidden space processing across different languages, whereas adapting to knowledge-related reasoning tasks leads to relatively divergent hidden space processing.
+\paragraph{Internal representation of knowledge-free reasoning task is better aligned than knowledge retrieval} The results in Figure~\ref{fig:cosresult} indicate that the CS of the model on knowledge-free reasoning tasks is significantly higher than that on knowledge retrieval tasks both before and after fine-tuning.
+Additionally, after fine-tuning on knowledge-free reasoning datasets, the CS increases significantly on the corresponding datasets, while fine-tuning on knowledge retrieval datasets shows no significant improvement and may even lead to a decrease.
+This suggests that adapting to knowledge-free reasoning tasks results in a more aligned hidden space processing across languages.

-\paragraph{Neuron activation pattern of knowledge-free reasoning task is more similar than retrieval} Neuron analysis further elucidates this phenomenon.
-The results in Figure~\ref{fig:actresult} show that, across all threshold settings, NAO for knowledge-free reasoning tasks is significantly higher than for knowledge-related reasoning tasks.
-This indicates that the model tends to use similar neurons for processing knowledge-free reasoning tasks across different languages, resulting in similar neuron activation patterns and computational processes.
-Consistent with the hidden states results, after training on the knowledge-free reasoning dataset, the model's NAO shows a significant increase, whereas there is no significant improvement and even a decline after training on the knowledge-related reasoning dataset.
-This suggests that training on knowledge-free reasoning tasks makes neuron activation characteristics across different languages more similar, whereas training on knowledge-related reasoning tasks makes these characteristics relatively divergent.
+\paragraph{Neuron activation pattern of knowledge-free reasoning task is more similar than knowledge retrieval} Neuron analysis further elucidates this phenomenon.
+The results in Figure~\ref{fig:actresult} show that, across all activation threshold settings, NAO for knowledge-free reasoning tasks is significantly higher than for knowledge retrieval tasks.
+This indicates that the model tends to use similar neurons for processing knowledge-free reasoning tasks across different languages, resulting in similar neuron activation patterns.
+Consistent with the hidden states results, after training on the knowledge-free reasoning dataset, NAO increases significantly, whereas there is no significant improvement and even a decline after training on the knowledge retrieval dataset.
+This suggests that training on knowledge-free reasoning tasks makes neuron activation characteristics across different languages more similar, leading to the conclusion that the knowledge-free reasoning ability share a similar set of neurons.